-GEOL 102 grade is based on Lecture and Laboratory scores.
-Assessment of the lecture section is based on the results of 3 equally weighted exams, all multiple choice, 50 questions, NO lowest score exam will be dropped.
+GEOL 102 grade is based on the results of 3 equally weighted exams, each non cumulative.
+All Exams are multiple choice, 50 questions, NO lowest score exam will be dropped.

 All exams are taken during class time exclusively.
 Each exam covers 1/3 of the semester and it is NOT cumulative.
 There is no final exam, however, exam 3 is taken on the day of the final exams as scheduled by the registrar and will be limited to 75 minutes (since it is not a final exam).